Stream Health

 Acid Mine Drainage (AMD)

-Iron Pyrite + Water + O2 = Sulfuric Acid
+Iron Pyrite + Water + O2 = Sulfuric Acidamd

 More than a century of coal mining has affected the water quality of the watershed’s surface waters.
 Acid Mine Drainage flowing from abandoned underground and surface coal mines causes the most severe degradation to the living resources and aquatic habitat in the Raccoon Creek watershed.
 The gravity of the problem ranges from a reduction in the diversity and quantity of fish in most of the main stem, to the complete loss of wildlife and quality habitat in some of the tributaries.